lucas-langa/libft-1/README.md

 # libft
-My own personal C library used in We Think Code cause and on other C projects
+My own personal C library used in We Think Code course and on other C projects